pensive612/Adamin-Clone/README.md

 This plugin instead, allows you duplicate the element any number of times, and insert them directly after the cloned element.

-You'll notice it also creates enumerated classes if you need to target any specific clones.
+The plugin also creates enumerated classes if you need to target any specific clones.
 Each cloned element should have a class of 'clone-i'.

 It also passes the 'true' argument, so all clones retain any events bound to the original element.